KathrynDH/kathryndh.github.io/README.md

 ## My Portfolio

+This is a work in progress.
+A place for me to collect projects that I've done and other items of interest.
+I will be adding to this site over time.

 You can use the [editor on GitHub](https://github.com/KathrynDH/kathryndh.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.